Arson Analysis Slide Presentation and Instrumentation Theory

 National Drug Intelligence Center

-This assessment addresses the status and outlook of the drug threat to the United States.
+This Center closed in 2012, but maintains an archive.
+This assessment addressed the status and outlook of the drug threat to the United States.
 It covers the trafficking and abuse patterns of cocaine, methamphetamine, marijuana, heroin, MDMA, pharmaceutical drugs, and other dangerous drugs.

 A fairly extensive drug index, plus signs of drug use and various reports on drug use such as “Illicit Drug Use among Persons Arrested for Serious Crimes,” “How and Where Young Adults Obtain Marijuana,” etc.